Package 'RMallow'

 G

-Number of modal sequences.
+Number of clusters.

-Table of the distance distribution in N! space, under Kendall's metric.
+Table of distance distribution in N! space.

 Value

-Vector of new lambda parameters for the clusters.
+Vector of updated lambda parameters (length G).

 Author(s)